Informfully/Documentation/docs/source/augmentation.rst

 Users can specify the type of entities to extract, such as person, event, or location (spaCy, a Python NLP library, will extract the named entities from the given text).
 For English and Chinese datasets, entities can include: 'CARDINAL', 'DATE', 'EVENT', 'FAC', 'GPE', 'LANGUAGE', 'LAW', 'LOC', 'MONEY', 'NORP', 'ORDINAL', 'ORG', 'PERCENT', 'PERSON', 'PRODUCT', 'QUANTITY', 'TIME', and 'WORK_OF_ART'.
 For other datasets, entities can include: 'LOC', 'MISC', 'ORG', and 'PER'.
-Once entities are extracted, the function clusters similar named entities using the Louvain community detection algorithm and computes their frequency.
+Once entities are extracted, the function clusters similarly named entities using the Louvain community detection algorithm and computes their frequency.

 Political Actors
 ----------------